On this page

-Young people and youth professionals in rural and regional Victoria face particular challenges and offer specific insights that differ to those in the city.
-So YACVic has increased its presence to support communities around the Great South Coast and Southern Mallee regions.
+Young people and youth professionals in rural and regional Victoria often have unique insights and face different challenges to those in metropolitan Melbourne.
+In response, YACVic Rural expands our state-wide advocacy for young people in regional communities and the rural youth sector.
+We focus our presence across the Great South Coast and Southern Mallee regions.

 We hope to continue expanding our state-wide services to get the best outcomes for young people throughout rural and regional Victoria.